sunchengyu1111/COFFEE/README.md

 ```bash
 $ sh COFFEE_serial.sh
 ```
-You can also run on multiple nodes on a supercomputer or in a distributed environment built by yourself.
+You can also run on multi-nodes on a supercomputer or in a distributed environment built by yourself.
 Here is a tutorial [Running an MPI Cluster within a LAN](https://mpitutorial.com/tutorials/running-an-mpi-cluster-within-a-lan/) to help you build an MPI cluster environment.

 ## Result
 When finishing executing, you can find running time results in .log file with the same name.